You may qualify for early eligibility for TRICARE if you're issued delayed-effective-date active duty orders:

 - In support of a contingency operation

 Eligibility begins on the date your orders are issued or 180 days before you report to active duty, whichever is later.
-During this "pre-activation" period, you qualify for the same benefits as you have when you're activated.

 Health Care Options